-- disrupt or distract the individual or other users from their programme of study or course (i.e. due to volume, frequency, time expended, or time of day used) - involve accessing, downloading, storing, or sending offensive or inappropriate material or information, or is such as to amount to a criminal or civil offence - restrict the use of those systems by other legitimate users - risk bringing HRC into disrepute or placing HRC in a position of liability - add significantly to running costs to the College - breach the regulations set out by our internet provider, JANET
+- disrupt or distract the individual or other users from their programme of study or course (i.e. due to volume, frequency, time expended, or time of day used) - involve accessing, downloading, storing, or sending offensive or inappropriate material or information, or is such as to amount to a criminal or civil offence - restrict the use of those systems by other legitimate users - risk bringing HRC into disrepute or placing HRC in a position of liability - add significantly to running costs to the College - breach the regulations set out by our internet provider, JANET students, use of all College systems including e-mail and the Internet may be monitored by the College as outlined in the monitoring section of this document.

-General Conditions of the IT Acceptable User Policy
+5. General Conditions of the IT Acceptable User Policy

-By agreeing to this policy, an HRC student is expected to follow the conditions as outlined below and in the following sections.
-For the protection of all staff and students, use of all College systems including e-mail and the Internet may be monitored by the College as outlined in the monitoring section of this document.
+By agreeing to this policy, a HRC student is expected to follow the conditions as outlined below and in the following sections.
+For the protection of all staff and